Redesign of library guides website

 Version B with original top navigation menu

-We asked participants to complete a series of tasks and find specific pages within LibGuides, as well as navigate between LibGuides and the Main Library website.
+We tested efficiency and usability of internal and external navigation by asking participants to complete a series of tasks, finding specific pages within LibGuides and navigating between LibGuides and the Main Library website.
 We found that:

 • 45% of all desktop participants and 36% of all mobile participants were unable to locate the list of research databases